Your CRO Partner

 Wild type BDF1 mice were treated with EPO on days 0 and 1.
 On day 4 the mice were sacrificed and the progenitor content of the spleens was assessed by plating cells in a CFU assay and counting the number of erythroid (BFU-E) progenitors per spleen.
 The percentage of reticulocytes were also measured by flow cytometry (Table 2).

 Table 2.
 The Number of BFU-E Measured by a CFU Assay and Percentage of Reticulocytes as Measured by Flow Cytometry per Spleen Isolated from Mice Treated with EPO

 Figure 3.
 The Total Number of CFU Observed in the PB of Mice Following Treatment With G-CSF

 C3H/HeN mice were treated with 5 µg rhG-CSF per day on days 0 - 2.
 Eighteen hours after the last G-CSF injection mice were sacrificed and the peripheral blood (PB) was collected.
 The progenitor content of in the PB of each mouse was then assessed in a CFU assay.
 Mice treated with G-CSF showed a 10-fold increase in the number of CFUs per mL of PB when compared to vehicle control.

 Stem Cell Characterization

 Contract Assay Services can provide both phenotypic and functional assessments of your stem cell population of interest.
 Our scientists are experienced in designing and performing studies to evaluate the effects of novel test articles on the expansion and differentiation capacity of stem cells.

-Contact us at firstname.lastname@example.org if you are interested in our stem cell characterization services and assays.
+Contact us at firstname.lastname@example.org to learn how to take advantage of our stem cell characterization services and assays described below.